Summer Programs for Minors Insurance

 Claim Reporting for Property Losses

-In the event of damage to a building and/or contents the department should immediately notify the Office of Risk Management and Safety by telephone or written report detailing the cause and nature of the damaged property.
+In the event of damage to a building and/or contents the department should immediately notify the Office of Risk Management and Compliance by telephone or written report detailing the cause and nature of the damaged property.

 Claim Reporting for Automobile Accidents